Conditions

 • Surgery to remove all or part of dermal neurofibromas or plexiform neurofibromas.
 Surgery may not be an option if the tumor is deep in the body or if removing it risks damage to healthy nerves and tissues.

+• Neurosurgery to remove tumors that cause symptoms.
 Our Brain Tumor experts lead global research on new treatments to increase cure rates and reduce side effects of therapy.

-• Up to 20% of children with NF1 have a sideways curve in their spine (scoliosis).
+Up to 20% of children with NF1 have a sideways curve in their spine (scoliosis).
 Depending on how severe your child’s curve is, treatment options may include wearing a back brace or having surgery.
 See how we treat scoliosis.

 About 5% of children have bowing in their lower legs.
 For problems affecting the spine or limbs, we work with specialists in orthopedics to be sure your child gets the care they need.

-• Half of children with NF1 have problems with learning, speech or ADHD (attention deficit hyperactivity disorder).
+Half of children with NF1 have problems with learning, speech or ADHD (attention deficit hyperactivity disorder).

 As needed, your child will see Seattle Children’s experts in:

-• About 30% of children with NF1 are shorter than kids of the same age.
+About 30% of children with NF1 are shorter than kids of the same age.
 In some children, puberty may be early (precocious) or delayed.
 If your child has problems related to their hormones, they will get care from experts in endocrinology.

-• If your child has tumors on their face or neck, we partner with the Craniofacial Center, and with you, to create a plan of care tailored to your child.
+If your child has tumors on their face or neck, we partner with the Craniofacial Center, and with you, to create a plan of care tailored to your child.
 These tumors may affect your child’s movement, speech, feeding and how they look.
 We may treat them with surgery or targeted therapies.
 The craniofacial team of 50 experts covers 19 different specialties.
-These include plastic surgeons, otolaryngologists, neurosurgeons, physical therapists (PTs) and occupational therapists (OTs).
+These include plastic surgeonsotolaryngologistsneurosurgeons, physical therapists (PTs) and occupational therapists (OTs).

-If your child has NF2, regular check-ups and imaging studies help us find problems early.
+If your child has NF2-related schwannomatosis, regular check-ups and imaging studies help us find problems early.

-• We watch closely for signs that tumors might lead to problems like hearing loss, facial paralysis or disfigurement.
+We watch closely for signs that tumors might lead to problems like hearing loss, facial paralysis, disfigurement, numbness, weakness or balance issues.
 If tumors need treatment, your child may have surgery to remove all or part of the tumor.
-We will talk with you about the pros and cons of surgery.
-Depending on your child’s needs, they may get care from a neurosurgeon, otolaryngologist or other members of the Craniofacial Center team.

 • A small, surgically implanted electronic device (cochlear implant) that can help give Deaf or hard-of-hearing children a sense of sound.
 Learn more about cochlear implants.